 - Unless something has happened all of the kit you need to act as committee boat, safety boat, will be left in the boat ‘from the last time’.
 If for some reason (it is not very likely) it has had to be moved from the boat it will have been stored for security in the clock tower.
 If this is the case staff at the marina office will provide you with a key for the lock.
 Unless the same security or safety reasons exist you can leave the kit in the boat.

-- Refuelling of the boat fuel tanks takes place at TSC.
-There are 2 tanks in the committee boat so if one is almost empty (!) please arrange for it to be left at TSC to be filled up.
+- Refuelling of the boat fuel tanks takes place at the fuel berth at Royal Quays.
+There are 2 tanks in the committee boat & ribs so if one is almost empty (!) radio the marina and ask them to fill you up.
+You just need to sign the book once thats done by the marina staff at the fuelling pontoon just outside the locks.
 Unless it is likely to be exceptionally hot over the next few days the breather cap is best closed at the end of the duty.
 Remember at the start of a duty to check it is open before you set off ……or the engine will stall!

 - Also remember unless you wish the boat to sink during the week and or the next person in the boat to spend a long time bailing it out CLOSE THE BAILERS AS YOU LEAVE THE BOAT.

 - Please return the boat to the same berth you took it from.
 Securing it to the berth can be a challenge but please take your time and make sure it is not likely to come loose or ‘bang’ into other boats or the berth.
 Put the fenders in place and leave the boat looking neat and tidy